Philsie/ARRS-documentation/README.md

 		 - Anonymous Society of Diligent Tasters.  <br>
 		 - Ohh, sure then, why not.  <br>
 		 - Then we'll meet where we usually do on these occasions.  <br>

+# revizor:greenJNefimpo2334
+* user
+	Login: seeker  <br>
+	Access level: observer Name: confidential Status: Active  <br>
+	Description: The hey is I like red fish.
+I forgot the name of it.
+It is pretty common.
+Starts with S.  <br>
+	Notes: Have a Vision.  <br>
+* dir
+	*
 # WIP
 observer54-5
 MSHU2L / MsHU2L